Ubuntu Server Tutorials

 Analysing the mail log gives a better understanding on how the mail server is being used, we can use the Awstats tool (the same that is widely used for basic web log analysis).

-You should download itand then install it:
+You should download itand

 unzip awstats-7.0.zip